rauc/rauc/docs/using.rst

-For some special tasks (recovery, testing, migration) it might be required to completely replace the default RAUC update mechanism and to only use its infrastructure for exectuing an application or a script on the target side.
+For some special tasks (recovery, testing, migration) it might be required to completely replace the default RAUC update mechanism and to only use its infrastructure for executing an application or a script on the target side.

-For this case, you may replace the entire default installation handler of rauc by a cutom handler script or application.
+For this case, you may replace the entire default installation handler of rauc by a custom handler script or application.

 Refer system.conf :ref:`[handler] <sec-manifest-handler>` section description
 on how to achieve this.